 direction of the string.
 The pegs are on the left side for right-handed harpists, the

 Another harp from the Elephant Terrace and some others at Bayon temple, with less precision, seem to have the same type of tuning.

 Some ancient harps of India were tuned with a braided necklace sliding along the neck.
 In the case of the Burmese saùng-gauk, it is a stringent stringing system nowadays increasingly supplanted by guitar mechanics.
 A Bayon harp shows this tuning mode.
 We clearly see links around the neck (3).

-How many strings lay the harps?
-Although they are often represented, it is difficult to draw any conclusion as to their number.
-Sometimes it can be considered that the sculptor represented them in large quantities without reference to reality.
-In other cases, the artist seems to have applied himself to sculpt them accurately.
-In ancient India, their number varied, according to the epoch, from seven to fourteen.
-In Cambodia, the best representations depict a maximum of eleven strings.
-But the harp of Banteay Samre shows a minimum of 15 pegs but some of them are broken; however the quality of the sculpture is fine.
+How many strings did the harps have?
+Although they are often depicted, it is difficult to draw any conclusion as to their number.
+Sometimes it can be considered that the sculptor represented them in large numbers without reference to reality.
+In other cases, the artist seems to have applied himself to sculpting them accurately.
+The best representations show a maximum of eleven or twenty-one strings.
+There are also some representations with seven or fourteen strings.
+The number seven reflects the exact scalar system and fourteen, its repetition.

 No source tells us the nature of the strings.
-However, if it refers to Burmese ethnology, it is likely that they were made of silk.
-We know that the ancient Khmer people imported silk from China.
-Moreover, the use of silk makes it possible to adapt the diameter of each string, like for contemporary Burmese harps.
+However, if we refer to Burmese ethnology, it is probable that they were made of silk.
+It is known that the ancient Khmers imported them from China.
+Moreover, the use of silk allows us to adapt the diameter of each string, like contemporary Burmese harps.